 By the end of the course, you‘ll be able to...

 - Identify different types of diagnostics for COVID-19 testing, explore their current use in the COVID-19 response to better understand how they can be implemented in your country

 - Engage with your peers and learn how countries are scaling up testing capacity while exploring key considerations to inform your country planning and implementation

 - Identify key technical and operational considerations for testing and how to apply them to your setting to ensure safe and quality-assured testing services

 - Develop an understanding of global recommendations on use of COVID-19 diagnostics and testing strategies

 This course is designed for professionals involved in the testing and diagnosis of COVID-19, with a focus on low- and middle-income settings.

 This may include Ministry of Health officials, laboratory managers, laboratory technologists and technicians, clinicians, programme managers, implementing partners and others involved in laboratory testing for COVID-19.

 Who developed the course?

 FIND is a global non-profit organization that drives innovation in the development and delivery of diagnostics to combat major diseases affecting the world’s poorest populations.
 We turn complex diagnostic challenges into simple solutions through unique partnerships with the public, private and non-profit sectors.
-FIND is working closely with partners including the World Health Organization in support of the global effort to combat the COVID-19 pandemic.

 The African Society for Laboratory Medicine is an independent, non-profit organisation founded in 2011 that coordinates, galvanises and mobilises relevant stakeholders from the local to international levels to improve local access to world-class diagnostic services and ensure healthy African communities.
 ASLM is the first pan-African society for laboratory professionals, endorsed by the African Union and supported by multiple African Ministers of Health through its Ministerial Call for Action.